Lecture 10

 • The default position option is position = "stack"

-Proportion Bar Chart with geom_bar()
+Proportion Bar Charts with geom_bar()

 ggplot(data = diamonds,